-Restriction of Hazardous Substances (RoHS) has been around in several industries for past several years and Companies have been putting in considerable effort and resources to comply with this regulation.
-With RoHS 2 being adopted, there has been extension in the scope of the directive and additional industry categories like medical devices and monitoring & control devices has come under its purview.
+Restriction of Hazardous Substances (RoHS) has been around in several industries for the past several years and Companies have been putting in considerable effort and resources to comply with this regulation.
+With RoHS 2 being adopted, there has been an extension in the scope of the directive, and additional industry categories like medical devices and monitoring & control devices have come under its purview.

 With RoHS 2 directive established, it is important to know what constitutes the documentation for the compliance.
 It is impractical for manufacturers to do their own chemical testing at homogenous material level to identify the presence and concentration of restricted chemicals.
 Instead the most prevalent and advised methodology is to work with the suppliers of the parts to manage compliance and compile evidences by collecting a set of technical documentation.
 This methodology is well accepted by industry and all enforcement authorities.

 European Union has published the 50581: 2012 standards to give clarity on the technical documentation required for the assessment of electrical and electronic products with respect to the restriction of hazardous substances.
 This standard reconfirms that the methodology of collecting technical documentation from manufacturers of parts is an acceptable mode of handling the compliance process.

 As per the standard, the technical documentation should contain a minimum of the elements outlined below:

 (This should also assess in which product category it falls under- This evaluation will determine the applicability of certain exemptions available)

 What tasks should a manufacturer do?